VershaR1791/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- **"Spoiler Angle"** and **"AWD"** provide a non-random amount of variance to the mpg values in the dataset.

-Is the slope of the linear model considered to be zero?
-Why or why not?
+- The slope of the linear model can be considered to be 0 since the intercept value is extremely small.

-Does this linear model predict mpg of MechaCar prototypes effectively?
+- Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ![image](https://user-images.githubusercontent.com/84694664/136656620-e7cfcbf2-5870-4bae-8b07-b2709a0f848e.png)